dtphung/MediaFileConverter/README.md

 Media Converter is a Java application that converts media files to the MP4 format using FFmpeg.
 This application provides a simple GUI (Graphical User Interface) for selecting the input file, specifying the output file, and initiating the conversion process.

+## What is a .MEDIA file?
+A MEDIA file is a video created by one of several Wi-Fi-enabled surveillance cameras.
+It contains footage captured by the camera.
+It is known that MEDIA files are created by LittLelf and Larkkey cameras, which are sold on Amazon.com.

 ## Features

 - Converts media files to the MP4 format using FFmpeg.